 Guess what?
 We finished baseboards in our den years after we put the wood floors down because sometimes doing everything yourself takes a long time pat on the back anyways and to commemorate the accomplishment, I figured an updated room tour was in order.
 I seem to share this space yearly during holidays (last year and year … More Den

-Way back in December, even before we tackled our daughter’s floors, we removed the grungy carpet from our son’s bedroom and gave it a dramatic facelift with new hardwood floors.
-Wood floors make all the difference!
-You can see this room in all its former carpeted glory and read all about it here.
-Taking a cue … More My Son’s Room: Wood Floors!
+The room that is almost always covered in Legos is making an appearance today!
+Way back in December we removed the grungy carpet from our son’s bedroom and gave it a dramatic facelift with new hardwood floors.
+You can see this room in all its former carpeted glory here.
+Taking a cue from the new … More My Son’s Room: Wood Floors!

 Recently, we made some improvements to really finish up our daughter’s room.
 To get an idea of the before, see here, here and even here when it was originally our kids’ shared room.
 The room had a lot going for it already: generous size, lots of windows, best light, not to mention the biggest closet.
 The pink wasn’t … More Coral Pink Bedroom Upgrades